 Or you may have experienced your child zeroing in on one characteristic of their dad.
 His glasses.
 So they’re constantly pulling at his glasses.
-When the child looks at Dad their brain zooms in on one aspect or object on Dad.
+When the child looks at Dad, their brain zooms in on one aspect or object on Dad.
 And also, children are very curious!

 #5.
 Children’s thinking is super concrete.

-It is not until ages 7-11 that they are even beginning to develop the ability to think logically about concrete events according to Piaget.
+It is not until ages 7-11 that children are even beginning to develop the ability to think logically about concrete events according to Piaget.
 The expectations should be lower when speaking hypothetically to them.